Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Note: The prices below include in parentheses are installed costs (materials and labor) for new replacement windows.

-Windows not correctly installed will leak air, so raise energy costs, and they’ll be susceptible to warping, cracking and rot/mold in the framing around the window.
+Windows not correctly installed will leak air, thus raising your home energy costs.
+Poorly installed windows that leak air are susceptible to warping, cracking and rot/mold in the framing around the window.

 Vinyl is popular for low-cost and mid-range projects.